SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 * vAlignCenter
 * vAlignEnd

 Let's see how this works in a small example.
-We will create a presenter with 9 subpresenters, which we will call "tiles", layed out in 3 rows with 3 columns.
-Each subpresenter displays two label presenters with labels 'One' and 'Two'.
+We will create a presenter with 9 subpresenters, which we call "tiles", laid out in 3 rows with 3 columns.
+Each subpresenter displays two label presenters with the labels 'One' and 'Two'.
 The presenter class defines nine instance variables.
 The names refer to the position of the content inside each tile.

 ```
 SpPresenter << #AlignmentExample